The Life Sciences Law Review: United Kingdom

 With the exception of a specific vaccine injury compensation scheme and the implementation of EU rules governing compensation for clinical trial related injuries, there are no specific pharmaceutical injury compensation rules in the United Kingdom.

-The Vaccine Damage Payments Act 1979 (VDPA)27 provides a statutory compensation scheme for individuals who can demonstrate that they have suffered a severe mental or physical disability caused by a vaccination against a specific disease.
-The VDPA scheme applies only to vaccinations for specified diseases listed in the VDPA or diseases recommended by the Secretary of State for Health as falling under the scope of the VDPA scheme.28 The diseases are typically those for which vaccination is recommended.
+The Vaccine Damage Payments Act 1979 (VDPA)19 provides a statutory compensation scheme for individuals who can demonstrate that they have suffered a severe mental or physical disability caused by a vaccination against a specific disease.
+The VDPA scheme applies only to vaccinations for specified diseases listed in the VDPA or diseases recommended by the Secretary of State for Health as falling under the scope of the VDPA scheme.20 The scheme is rarely used because to claim the statutory tax-free payment of £120,000, individuals must show that they were at least 60 per cent disabled by the vaccination.

 ii Medical devices